agalychnica/Fix_models_RAxML/README_fixed_models.md

 ------------------------------------------------------------------

 Please note:
 This version of RAxML was hacked from the original standard version that was posted in the github in June 2012.
-This has not been tried with posterior versions, however it might still work if you want to give it a go!
+At the moment we are working on updating the code to work with a more recent version of RAxML.
-The changes in it from the original are in the models.c and optimisemodel.c codes.
+But until then, use this version as it has been tested to work.
+The changes in it from the original are in the models.c and optimizemodel.c codes.
 This works with any of the "flavors" of RAxML (serial, PTHREADS and MPI).

-You need to copy the models.c and optimizeModel.c files in this repository and paste them instead of the ones that come in the original version.
-Then compile (install) as instructed in the manual (http://sco.h-its.org/exelixis/oldPage/RAxML-Manual.7.0.4.pdf)
+Download all the files in this repository, then compile (install) as instructed in the manual (http://sco.h-its.org/exelixis/oldPage/RAxML-Manual.7.0.4.pdf).

 1. raxmlHPC just the standard sequential version, compile it with gcc by typing make -f Makefile.gcc for LINUX and MAC.